‘Absolute‘ Transfer of Property in a Will, with Stipulation: ‘If property Remains’ on Death of Transferee, it will Go to Another – If Valid?

 Saji Koduvath, Advocate, Kottayam

-Following important points gain consideration in this regard:
+The following important points require consideration in this regard:

-1. In Indian practice, though the words used in the deeds might be ‘absolute transfer’, on a true construction, on a reading of entire document, it might only be a salable/transferable right during life time; and the left-over property might be given to another.
+1. In Indian practice, though the words used in the deeds might be ‘absolute transfer’, on a true construction, on a reading of the entire document, it might only be a salable/transferable right during lifetime; and the left-over property might be given to another.

 2. The common law in India requires reading the whole document altogether, and give effect to the document on a harmonious interpretation, rather than giving effect to the legal terms used in a deed.